MinatoN1345/AnkiDeckUploaderTool/README.md

 Simply uses x-path locating of the email and password fields, as well as locating the fields for the front and back card information and any buttons that need to be clicked.

 # Look out:
 This will work as long as the Anki web source code does not change drastically and thus change the xpath location of certain elements.
+If the xpaths do no longer worker, I would simply copy them again.
+See https://youtu.be/RNczsWCV-MY.
+(7:15 to be exact) for an explanation of how to do this.

 # Setup: